youbek/sugar-whiteboard-monorepo/README.md

 It provides out of the box:

 - Optimized Rendering, Components Tree
-- Primitive components such as `RectangleComponent`, `TextComponent`
+- Primitive components such as `RectangleComponent`, `TextComponent`, `DrawingComponent`
-- Events handling like event propogation and collision detection
+- Events handling like event propogation, collision detection

 You can see the demo project, `sugar-whiteboard` that uses `sugar-canvas-ui` under the hood.